01-edu/public/subjects/java/checkpoints/time-tracker/README.md

 Write a `ProjectTime` class to track the duration of a project using start and end times.
 You will be asked to add getter and setter methods for the `startTime` and `endTime` attributes.
 When you set one of them, you must update the `hoursLogged` attribute.
 The `hoursLogged` getter should output the hours in the following format:

-- Less than 120 minutes: `hoursLogged` minutes
+- Less than 120 minutes: `hoursLogged` m
-- Less than 120 hours: `hoursLogged` hours
+- Less than 120 hours: `hoursLogged` h
-- Less than 120 days: `hoursLogged` days
+- Less than 120 days: `hoursLogged` d
-- More than 120 days: `hoursLogged` months
+- More than 120 days: `hoursLogged` mo

 If there is any error, the number of `hoursLogged` should be handled accordingly.